Written by Tenley Haraldson. Reviewed by Sean Busch.

-Immediately after use, remove large pieces of leftover food by scraping or wiping it into the garbage, in a compost bin, or down the garbage disposal (with running water).
+Remove large pieces of leftover food by wiping it into the garbage, a compost bin, or down the garbage disposal (while running water).
 Use a rubber spatula on nonstick cookware and other dishes that could scratch.
-No one wants dishes with baked-on food stains (or insects in their sink)!

-If your dishes or cookware have stubborn, stuck-on pieces of food, soak them before washing.
+If your dishes or cookware have burnt or stuck-on messes, soak them before washing.
 Add a teaspoon of Puracy Natural Dish Soap to your plugged sink, dishpan, or a larger piece of cookware.